 A surety bond may be obtained through a bail bondsman or licensed attorney.
 The bondsman or attorney contacts the Court for the correct bond information and once the bond is filed and processed, the warrant will be cleared and both the Defendant and surety are notified of the date and time of the Court hearing the Defendant must attend.
 Failure to attend the hearing may result in the warrant being re-issued and the Court beginning bond forfeiture proceedings against the surety.

-A cash bond may be filed directly at the Court office.
+A cash bond or personal bond may be filed directly at the Court office.
 The cash bond will equal the total amount due for the warrant(s) and, once filed, will be held to guarantee the Defendant’s appearance at a scheduled Court hearing.
-Failure to attend the hearing may result in the forfeiture of the cash bond to pay all fines and fees due for the violation.
+Failure to attend the hearing may result in additional fees and/or warrant(s).

 Credit for Time Served